-The French capital is well-known for its fashion boutiques and stylish pedestrians.
-However, it's not all just about the latest trends.
-Parisian flea markets, or "brocantes”, as the French call them, are treasure troves full of seducing second-hand items.
-And Vanves is probably flea markets enthusiast’s favorite.
+Paris is known for its fashion boutiques and stylish pedestrians.
+But it's not all about the latest trends.
+Parisian flea markets, or "brocantes" as the French call them, are treasure troves of tempting second-hand items.
+And Vanves is probably the favorite of flea market enthusiasts.

-Flea markets first appeared in Paris during the 18th century.
-Back then, scruffy entrepreneurs would dig through the rubbish of the elite, in the hopes that they’d find trinkets to sell.
-They wouldn't open within the city walls, as this would incur too many fees and taxes - instead Parisian flea markets would take place just outside the gates of the French capital.
-Therefore, today, the city's main flea markets take place on the outskirts near the Boulevard Périphérique.
-Usually tourists head straight to the Marché aux Puces de St-Ouen (also known as les Puces de Clignancourt), the biggest flea market in the city.
-While this market is certainly incredible, it can be a little overwhelming for some shoppers - its 2,500 stalls form a vast maze, with 17 kilometres of winding alleyways.
+Flea markets first appeared in Paris in the 18th century.
+In those days, scruffy entrepreneurs would rummage through the trash of the elite, hoping to find trinkets to sell.
+They wouldn't set up shop within the city walls, because that would incur too many fees and taxes - instead, Parisian flea markets took place just outside the gates of the French capital.
+Today, the city's main flea markets are located on the outskirts of the city, near the Boulevard Périphérique.
+Tourists usually head straight for the Marché aux Puces de St-Ouen (also known as Les Puces de Clignancourt), the largest flea market in the city.
+While this market is certainly incredible, it can be a little overwhelming for some shoppers - its 2,500 stalls form a vast maze, with 17 kilometers of winding alleyways.

-Try to arrive early in the morning (around 7:30 am), as stock does tend to go quickly in Vanves.
-Crowds begin to appear at 9:00 am, so if you want first pick then you should skip the hotel breakfast.
-Don't worry, you won't go starved, as Vanves hosts a variety of food carts offering up warm croissants and freshly brewed coffee.
-It may be advertised that vendors stalls are open until 5.30pm, however most sellers in Vanves pack up for a late lunch and often don't end up returning.
-In their place new stalls set up shop with less enticing modern goods, rather than the vintage wears that attracted you in the first place.
+Try to arrive early in the morning (around 7:30 a.m.), as the stock in the Puces de Vanves tends to go fast.
+The crowds start to arrive at 9:00 a.m., so if you want to be first in line, skip the hotel breakfast.
+Don't worry, you won't go hungry, as the Vanves flea market has a variety of food carts offering warm croissants and freshly brewed coffee.
+It may be advertised that the stalls are open until 5:30 p.m., but most of the vendors at the Puces de Vanves flea market pack up for a late lunch and often don't return.
+In their place, new stalls set up shop with less enticing modern goods rather than the vintage clothing that attracted you in the first place.

-Most sellers at Vanves flea market only take cash, so make sure you withdraw enough money beforehand or from one of the nearby ATM.
-If you’ve got your eye on one-too-many alluring items, then your best bartering skills will need to take centerstage.
-Vendors usually go down to around 10-15 percent of their original asking price.
+Most of the vendors at the Vanves flea market only take cash, so make sure you have enough in advance or at one of the nearby ATMs.
+If you have your eye on too many tempting items, you'll need to use your best bartering skills.
+Sellers will usually go as low as 10-15 percent of their original asking price.

-Expect to find eccentric furniture, vintage collectables and quirky curiosities at Vanves flea market.
-Some of the items amongst the array include an ornate fan with hand-painted lilies, a pair of 1960s Bertoia wire chairs, a burgundy leather Accordion strap, genuine 1920s watercolors and a collection of empty 1940s Chanel bottles.
+Expect to find eccentric furniture, vintage collectibles and quirky curiosities at the Puces de Vanves.
+Some of the items on offer include an ornate hand-painted lily fan, a pair of 1960s Bertoia wire chairs, a burgundy leather accordion strap, genuine 1920s watercolors, and a collection of empty 1940s Chanel bottles.